kdaily/aws-cli/proposals/pr-contrib-guide.md

 **Figure A: Flowchart of contribution guide review process.**

-To improve the review process for feature requests and pull requests, we propose to modify the existing stages and expand them.
-Figure A demonstrates how a request and contribution will proceed through this improved process.
-The process extends and clarifies the three existing stages:
+We propose to formalize the existing intake, implementation, and review stages to provide clarity and transparency to the community.
+In addition, we will add in specific stages to define what issues are available for contribution and what pull requests are currently being reviewed.
+Figure A demonstrates how a request and contribution will proceed through the improved process.

-1. Intake, where feature requests are triaged and those suitable for community contribution are identified;
-2. Implementation, where a contributor acknowledges that they will work on an issue and open a pull request, and
-3. Review, where pull requests are prioritized for review and the maintainers work with the contributor to resolve the contribution.

-In addition, we propose to publish an improved contributing guide to document the review process, acceptance criteria, and expectations for communication.
-In addition, a transparent status must be published to indicate what is available for contribution and how close a contribution is to completion.
+In addition, we will publish an improved contributing guide to document the review process, acceptance criteria, and expectations for communication.
+We will use existing issue labeling in conjunction with a GitHub Project to provide transparent status to the community to indicate what is available for contribution and to track the progress of a contribution.

+The following sections detail the proposed improvements to the existing process.
 ### Intake

-The intake process identifies feature requests, through GitHub issues, where community contributions are welcome.
-The maintainers will actively review GitHub issues for feature requests to make this determination.
+The intake process identifies changes, through GitHub issues, where community contributions are welcome.
+The maintainers will actively review GitHub issues to make this determination.
 Depending on the issue type (bug or feature request) and area (code or documentation), a set of criteria must be met before marking it as ready for contribution.
-The criteria used to make that decision may include:
+The criteria used to make that decision may
+include:

 1. The change is feasible for a community member to contribute.
 See the appendix for a definition of what would not be feasible for community contribution.
 1. There is enough detail provided for the maintainers to agree with the implementation plan.

-Specifically for feature requests, the change must impact a minimum of 10 of users, measured by GitHub reactions.
+1. Specifically for feature requests, the change must impact a minimum of 10 of users, measured by GitHub :+1: reactions.

 Once these criteria have been met, an issue is available for the community to contribute.
-The issue will be labeled and added to a queue where users interested in contributing can discover what is available.

-All issues are subject to existing automated issue closure mechanisms, which will prompt for community input before they are automatically closed if there are not enough upvotes ([TBD]) and no activity (comments or upvotes) for [TBD;
+Issues that do not meet these criteria are subject to existing automated issue closure mechanisms.
+The maintainers will request community input before they are automatically closed if there are not enough upvotes (10) and no activity (comments or upvotes) for a year.

-currently a year].
+### Contribution-ready

+Issues that are ready for contribution will be labeled and added to a queue where users interested in contributing can discover what is available.
+Any issue that has been marked as available is open for a community contribution through a GitHub pull request.

 ### Implementation

-Any issue that has been marked as available is open for a community contribution through a GitHub pull request.
-A user can comment that they would like to contribute to a specific issue.
-They then start implementing using the CONTRIBUTING guide as a reference.
+An issue moves from the contribution-ready phase to the implementation phase when a contributor opens a pull request for the issue.
+In addition, a user can comment on the issue that they are planning to make a contribution.
+While not required, this can be an indicator to the community that work is ongoing and should be contributed instead of duplicated.
+The contributor can then implement their change using the CONTRIBUTING guide as a reference.
 They open a pull request linked to the issue.

 When an issue is being worked on by a contributor, the maintainers will provide guidance and support.
 They will engage with the contributor for discussion of